 About 210000 Irishmen volunteered to fight in WWII.

-Well before WWII, the Republic Ireland had declared its neutrality and remained neutral throughout WWII.
+Well before WWII, the Republic of Ireland had declared its neutrality and remained neutral throughout WWII.
 About 80,000 men and women joined the British Armed Forces for WWII.
-There is a recorded case of American soldiers crashing on the Galway-Dublin railway line in WWII as well as soldiers crashing at sea and making their way to the shores of Galway where the locals and medical professionals helped to nurse them back to health.
+There is a recorded case of American soldiers crashing on the Galway-Dublin railway line in WWII, as well as soldiers crashing at sea and making their way to the shores of Galway, where the locals and medical professionals helped to nurse them back to health.

 1960’s – The Plassey Wreck

-During a stormy night in March in 1960’s Galway, a 600 tonne ship crashed onto the island of Inis Oirr where it remains today.
+During a stormy night in March in the 1960s, Galway, a 600-tonne ship, crashed onto the island of Inis Oirr, where it remains today.

 1965 – Galway Cathedral

-Galway cathedral was consecrated in 1965 and is one of the newest stone cathedrals in Europe.
+Galway Cathedral was consecrated in 1965 and is one of the newest stone cathedrals in Europe.
 It is a marvel of architecture and art with an impressive exterior and spectacular interior design.
-It is a popular tourist attraction and well worth a visit in our opinion.
+It is a popular tourist attraction and well worth a visit.

 1971: Fire in the City

-In 1971 part of Galway’s city was destroyed by a fire, particularly the southern western corner of Eyre Square.
-You can read an official report from 1971 on the RTÉ archives.
-The cities Bank of Ireland was burned and relocated to Lynch’s castle in Eyre Square, the same castle that was built in medieval times.
+In 1971, part of Galway’s city was destroyed by a fire, particularly at the southern western corner of Eyre Square.
+You can read an official report from 1971 in the RTÉ archives.
+The city’s Bank of Ireland was burned and relocated to Lynch’s castle in Eyre Square, which was built in medieval times.

 1985: City Status